Chatham Child Custody Attorneys

 Contact Lazor Rantas, PC

 If you are a New Jersey parent who is getting divorced, you will have to reach a child custody decision.
 The attorneys at Lazor Rantas, PC have over three decades of combined experience representing clients and families across New Jersey.
-Contact our Chatham family law attorneys today.
+For additional information concerning child custody in New Jersey, click here for your free child custody guide, or contact our Chatham family law attorneys today.